 TREATMENT AND PROGNOSIS

-You will likely receive several different treatments while in hospital for a lung flare-up.
+While you are in hospital, you will likely receive a variety of treatments for your lung flare-up.
 It is important to understand the role of each treatment and to ask if you are unsure why it is being prescribed.
-Review some of the common therapies below and click on the image to find out more.

 Relievers